MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/binatfunction.md

 ---
 # bin_at()

-Rounds values down to a fixed-size "bin", with control over the bin's starting point.
+Rounds values down to a fixed-size bin, with control over the bin's starting point.
 (See also [`bin function`](./binfunction.md).)

 ## Syntax